awsdocs/aws-lambda-developer-guide/doc_source/concurrent-executions.md

   + **Synchronous invocation:** If the function is invoked synchronously and is throttled, Lambda returns a 429 error and the invoking service is responsible for retries\.
 The `ThrottledReason` error code explains whether you ran into a function level throttle \(if specified\) or an account level throttle \(see note below\)\.
 Each service may have its own retry policy\.
 For example, CloudWatch Logs retries the failed batch up to five times with delays between retries\.
 For a list of event sources and their invocation type, see [Supported Event Sources](invoking-lambda-function.md)\.
 **Note**
-If you invoke Lambda through API Gateway, make sure that you map Lambda response errors to API Gateway error codes\.
-If you invoke the function directly, such as through the AWS SDKs using the `RequestResponse` invocation mode or through API Gateway your client receives the 429 error and you can retry the invocation\.
+If you invoke the function directly through the AWS SDKs using the `RequestResponse` invocation mode, your client receives the 429 error and you can retry the invocation\.

   + **Asynchronous invocation:** If your Lambda function is invoked asynchronously and is throttled, AWS Lambda automatically retries the throttled event for up to six hours, with delays between retries\.
 Remember, asynchronous events are queued before they are used to invoke the Lambda function\.